konfiger/konfiger-nodejs/docs/index.md

 ---

-The sample use cases of this package is loading configuration file, language file, preference setting in an application.
-More use cases can be seen [here](https://konfiger.github.io/usecases/index.html).
+The notable use cases of this package is loading configuration file, language file, preference setting in an application.
+More use cases and examples can be seen [here](https://github.com/konfiger/konfiger.github.io/blob/master/usecases/use_cases.js.md).

 ___